Places

 Safety & Stewardship Notes

-The Caribbean’s resilience is inspiring, but hurricanes and tropical storms demand preparedness.
-We coordinate weather monitoring, local emergency plans, and cultural briefings so teams serve respectfully and sustainably.
+The Caribbean’s resilience is inspiring, but hurricanes and tropical storms require serious planning.
+We coordinate weather monitoring, local emergency plans, and cultural briefings so teams can serve respectfully and sustainably.

 FAQs

 - Q: Do we need passports?
-A: U.S. citizens do not for Puerto Rico or U.S. Virgin Islands; all other islands require passports and sometimes ESTAs or visas.
-We manage documentation guidance.
+A: U.S. citizens do not for Puerto Rico or the U.S. Virgin Islands; other islands require passports and may require visas or entry forms.
+We provide documentation guidance for each route.

 - Q: How many islands can we include?
 A: Most programs cover 2–3 islands within 10 days to balance travel and depth.
 We tailor loops to goals and budgets.